Flytipping and waste crime

 The registered keeper of a vehicle could also be prosecuted if their vehicle is used during a flytipping offence.

-Information and contact details to arrange a bulky waste collection by our officers is available in our Bulky Waste Collection Procedure.
+Information and contact details to arrange a bulky waste collection by our officers is available on our Bulky Waste pages.